Banega00/Promise-Queue/Readme.md

 - maxNumberOfConcurrentRequests - (self explained)
 - onSuccess - callback function that is being called once for every async function after its successful execution.
 - onFailure - callback function that is being called once for every async function after error occurs.

+## Notes
+- Check index.ts file as an example of PromiseQueue usage
+- promiseQueue.start() and promiseQueue.stop() are methods for starting and stopping tasks execution